Requirements for the Major in Atmospheric and Oceanic Sciences (ATM)

 - ATM 447 Senior Tutorial in Atmospheric Sciences

-- One of the following: ATM 487 Senior Research or ATM 488 Internship
+- ATM 487 Senior Research or ATM 488 Internship

 D. Upper-Division Writing Requirement:

-The advanced writing component of the major in ATM requires registration in the 0-credit
+The advanced writing component of the major in ATM requires registration in, and satisfactory completion of the 0-credit

-MAR 459 and approval of either a term paper or a laboratory report written for MAR 334, ATM 347 or ATM 397 at Stony Brook (or for Readings or Research courses).
-Completion of MAR 459 with a grade of S will result in approval of the WRTD requirement.
+MAR 459 or SUS 459 (S/U grading) along with enrollment in an approved advanced course that entails writing of either a term paper or a laboratory report.
+Completion of MAR 459 with a grade of S will also result in fulfillment of the WRTD requirement.
+A list of preapproved courses can be found at http://www.somas.stonybrook.edu/education/undergraduate/.

 Bachelor of Science Degree in Atmospheric and Oceanic Sciences/Master of Science Degree in Atmospheric and Oceanic Sciences